Back to Profile

 Solution

-First, ECAD (a Subsidiary of D3 Technologies) created visuals for EIS to use in the initial VR safety training module presentation using AutoCAD Plant 3D, 3ds Max, and Recap Pro.
+First, Team D3 created visuals for EIS to use in the initial VR safety training module presentation using AutoCAD Plant 3D, 3ds Max, and Recap Pro.
 The customer saw the value in streamlining and automating a standardized training process to increase retention for learning safety procedures.
 The minimal overhead cost for this new way of training not only avoids the limiting weather conditions in the field and scheduling a live instructor, but the safety aspect alone won the customer over.

-By collaborating with ECAD and using innovative solutions in the Architecture, Engineering & Construction (AEC) Collection, EIS can now add virtual reality safety training to their list of offerings to customers who are still using written documents or outdated safety video recordings.
-EIS will continue to manage their animation projects in-house but now have the option of handing off large or more complex laser scanning, back modeling, and VR projects to ECAD to ensure quality and efficient turnaround time.
+By collaborating with Team D3 and using innovative solutions in the Architecture, Engineering & Construction (AEC) Collection, EIS can now add virtual reality safety training to their list of offerings to customers who are still using written documents or outdated safety video recordings.
+EIS will continue to manage their animation projects in-house but now have the option of handing off large or more complex laser scanning, back modeling, and VR projects to Team D3 to ensure quality and efficient turnaround time.

 Conclusion